-This report covers operations in all 14 affiliates across Europe, Asia, and the US.
+The Sustainability Report 2024 (published March 27, 2025) covers operations in all affiliates of Idorsia.
 Any deviations from this reporting framework are indicated on a case-by-case basis.
 Annual performance data relates to the Group’s financial year (from January 1 to December 31).

 The content of our sustainability reporting is aligned with the results of our 2023 materiality assessment and has been prepared in accordance with the GRI 2021 Standards.
-This report also complies with the requirements specified in Articles 964j–964l of the Code of Obligations and the Ordinance on Due Diligence and Transparency in relation to Minerals and Metals from Conflict Affected Areas and Child Labour.
+This report also complies with the requirements specified in Articles 964j–964l of the Code of Obligations and the Ordinance on Due Diligence and Transparency in relation to Minerals and Metals from Conflict-Affected Areas and Child Labour.
+It also complies with the requirements specified in Article 964b of the Code of Obligations, including the specific provisions set forth in the Ordinance on Climate Disclosures.

 GRI content index